-Mattel Shelved Its 'Aristotle' Device For Kids Over Privacy Concerns
+Amid Privacy Concerns, Mattel Shelved Planned Device For Kids

 What if the devices in your home got involved in raising your kids?
 The toy giant Mattel planned to market such a device but pulled the project when parents and pediatricians complained.